 Join us as Seattle University hosts top thought leaders offering rival perspectives on the question: "Will Intelligent Machines Prepare the Next Workforce?"

-Rapid developments in digital technology–particularly in artificial intelligence, data collection, and cloud computing–bring an abundance of opportunities but also raise ethical challenges related to employment, health care, privacy, trust, safety, inclusiveness, and accountability.
-The Initiative in Ethics and Transformative Technologies will stimulate productive discussions about the human impact of transformative technologies and will produce educational resources and business certifications that contribute to the creation of a more just and humane world, a world in which everyone benefits from the opportunities these new technologies make possible.
+Ethics and Technology convene productive discussions about the human impact of transformative technologies such as artificial intelligence, the Internet of Things, and cloud computing, and produce educational resources that contribute to the creation of a more just and humane world, a world in which everyone benefits from the opportunities these new technologies make possible.

 Who we are - Leadership, Faculty Affiliates, Staff, and Outside Presentations

 Educational opportunities are made possible through Ethics and Technology